I’ve loved cannabis for over 20 years. I recently decided to become a therapeutic cannabis patient via Veriheal to cope with anxiety.

 On August 8th I received my card in the mail, with a letter on the nuances of the program and a list of ATCs.
 Funny how a small plastic card took something I hid for 20 years and made it accepted and legitimized.
 The value of having nothing to hide while addressing mental health issues is truly priceless.

-Having access to medicine without having to go through people for inconsistent products adds to the value.
+Access to medicine without going through people for inconsistent products adds to the value.
 The legitimacy of the card is part of the perfect “set and setting” for cannabis to heal.

 (Telehealth-based services like Veriheal are the easiest way to access therapeutic cannabis.
 For a long-time consumer like me who understands strains and dosage, the process is the best choice to get a therapeutic cannabis card.)

 A guest piece By MATT HAND